abitravers1989/CV/README.md

 A tenacious ability to teach myself new skills quickly and apply them while under pressure:

 Inspitrip:
-- Turned this start-up around from 0-2 new customers per month to 9-10 per month while securing an investment of $100,000 for a 10% stake.
+- Turned this start-up around from 0-2 customers per month to 5-7.
+This secured an investment of $100,000 for a 10% stake in the product.

 - Arrived in Vietnam with no contacts or experience in marketing.
 Secured a position within 2 weeks then progressed to leading the growth of the company.

 - To close my skill gap, I taught myself marketing then created the growth strategy (which was later used to secure the investment).
-Helped put together the marketing team.
-Created business processes and managed other team members despite having no prior experience.
+Helped put together the marketing team & create business processes.
+I managed other team members.
+I did all of this with no prior experience.

-- Implemented lean start-up methodology which based on rapid experimentation followed by careful analysis in order to inform the steps to take next.
-This covered both the product itself and its growth marketing.
+- Implemented lean start-up methodology; rapid experimentation followed by careful analysis to inform the next steps.
+This was used for both the product and growth marketing of it.